chavarera/PythonScript/Basic/FirstProgram.md

-## How To write first Basic Python Program and Run it.
+## How To write first Basic Python Program :scroll: and Run :runner: it.

-As we have already installed required python version and set up in our machine
+As we have already installed required python version and set up in our machine :computer:

-Now we are here to learn first some basic concepts about python program
+Now we are here to learn first some basic concepts about python program:page_facing_up:

-### What is the use of python idle terminal
+### What is the use of python idle terminal :computer:
 you can write your small code on idle terminal and press enter to execute

 Example: